-Arranging an equitable parenting schedule can sometimes become a contentious process, but ideally it will result in a fair and reasonable agreement in the best interest of the children with the help of an experienced family law attorney.
+Arranging an equitable parenting schedule can sometimes become a contentious process, but ideally, it will result in a fair and reasonable agreement in the best interest of the children with the help of an experienced family law attorney.
 A Maryland child custody lawyer may be able to provide assistance with formulating a satisfactory parenting plan.

-Legal Custody Versus Physical Custody in Maryland
+Legal Custody Versus Physical Custody

 Legal custody, as defined by the People’s Law Library of Maryland, is the right to make major decisions on a child’s behalf related to matters, including but not limited to: education, healthcare, and religious practices.
 Conversely, physical custody concerns who the child lives with on a day-to-day basis, which may generally involve making everyday decisions regarding meals, activities, and emergency medical care.